Psoriasis is not a disease. Really?

 Wonder Drugs

-With all the powerful ads for biologic drugs, which are now more prevalent than ever in treating these illnesses and many others, one would think that a more educated understanding of it had become part of the current culture - but apparently not.
+With all the powerful ads for biologic drugs, which are now more prevalent than ever in treating these illnesses and many others, one would think that a more educated understanding of them had become part of the current culture - but apparently not.
 Unfortunately, this kind of misinformation, as was presented in Ozark, manages to squeak through, potentially convincing millions of people that a disease like Psoriasis is trivial and should not be taken seriously or even considered a disease.
 Surely, you've seen one of these drug companies' commercials targeted specifically at Psoriasis and PsA?
 Drugs like the one shown below:

 Cimzia®, Cosentyx®, Enbrel®, Humira®, Ilumya™, Remicade®, Siliq1™, Simponi®, Skyrizi™, Stelara®, Taltz®, and Tremfya™